runpod/docs/docs/serverless/endpoints/send-requests.md

 }
 ```

-If your endpoint is configured to accept input in this form (i.e., the handler function is configured to look for the `"prompt"` key in the input object), you can click **Run** to test .
+If your endpoint is configured to accept input in this form (i.e., the handler function knows to look for the `prompt` key in the `input` object), you can click **Run** to test it.
 It will take some time for your workers to initialize.

 When the workers have finished processing your request, you should see output on the right side of the page similar to this:

-1. From the Serverless endpoint detail page in the [RunPod console](https://www.runpod.io/console/serverless), select **Requests**.

-2. Select **Run**.
-3. You should see a successful response with the following:

 ```json
 {